Beijing 2022: Eileen Gu soars in first Olympic moment | DW | 08.02.2022

 "It is the biggest honor, the biggest dream to win gold here today, especially in front of this amazing crowd," Gu, 18, told reporters afterward.
 "That was the best moment of my life.
 The happiest moment, day, whatever … of my life.
 I just cannot believe what just happened."

-The Chinese freestyle skier admitted afterward that, though she had practiced the trick into an air bag, she had never attempted the trick in training or competition, but she had visualized it.
+The Chinese freestyle skier admitted afterward that though she had practiced the trick into an air bag, she had never attempted the trick in training or competition, although she had visualized it.

 "If you consider that as training, then many hours," Gu said with a laugh.